sc-ventures/cloudbreak-documentation/docs/gcp-quick.md

 5. Click **Create**.

 6. The JSON key will be downloaded on your machine.
-You will need it later to create a CLoudbreak credential.
+You will need it later to create a Cloudbreak credential.

 ### Launch from the quickstart template